-This approach allows us to effectively assess risks and create more accurate forecasts, which is a key element for timely response and prevention of critical consequences of an accident at a nuclear power plant.
+This approach allows for effective risk assessment and more accurate forecasts, which is a key element for timely response and prevention of critical consequences of an accident at a nuclear power plant.

 Our endeavor involves creating a predictive system to model the consequences of a missile's impact on one of the potential nuclear power reactors in Ukraine.